johced/blog-angular-project/README.md

 1 - ng add angular-cli-ghpages
 It will update the angular.json file.
 2 - add commit and push.
-3 - ng deply --base-href=your-repo-name
+3 - ng deploy --base-href=your-repo-name
 Code will upload into separate branch called gh-pages 4 - go to settings and choose your repo, choose gh pages and root.
 Wait for a few seconds and there you go.